-Standing desks are a great way to promote movement and reduce the amount of time sitting during the day.
-However, there may be another benefit that you have not thought about.
-Standing desks can increase focus, productivity, and cognitive function.
+Standing desks are a great way to encourage movement and reduce sitting time during the day.

 Standing Desks and Cognition

 One way that standing desks may improve cognition, focus, and memory.
 The idea behind this is that standing will activate the cerebral circulation in the brain.

 This is especially true for the legs and back area.
 Standing can provide better blood flow.
 In turn, this may help the body regulate and manage blood sugar levels.

 Read More >> Are Standing Desks Bad for Your Knees?

 If the blood sugar levels are not well regulated then there may be large shifts in energy levels.
 When the sugar spikes, there may be high productivity, but when it crashes so do you and your productivity will suffer.

 Research shows that there may be a positive effect on neurocognitive function and skills.
-The type of functions that we require to complete tasks are regulated in the frontal regions of the brain.
+The type of functions that we require to complete tasks is regulated in the frontal regions of the brain.

 Exercise and Productivity

 Exercise can help us be more efficient and more effective at tasks.
 A standing desk allows us to move more than we would when sitting.

-One study showed that if the workforce incorporated an extra 15 minute walk into their daily routine, the world economy could grow by up to $100 billion annually.
+One study showed that if the workforce incorporated an extra 15-minute walk into their daily routine, the world economy could grow by up to $100 billion annually.

 Standing Desks and Overall Productivity

 Even though there needs to be more research on the subject of productivity and the use of standing desks, the studies that have been completed show some promising results.

 The study focused on over 160 employees of a call center over 6 months.
 They found that there was a gradual increase in productivity for the employees who use standing desks compared with those who used seated, traditional desks.

 Another study focused on students and the rate of engagement.
 The initial results indicated that there was a 12 percent increase in on-task engagement for those in classrooms that had standing desks.

-The reasons behind the increase in productivity are still being determined, but it seems to be a combination between several factors including movement, increased blood flow, and a reduction in the pain that can be caused by sitting in an uncomfortable or unnatural way for hours at a time.
+The reasons behind the increase in productivity are still being determined, but it seems to be a combination of several factors including movement, increased blood flow, and a reduction in the pain that can be caused by sitting uncomfortably or unnaturally for hours at a time.

 Final Thoughts on Standing Desks and Productivity

 There are many affordable options and the benefits of using a standing desk may be enough to pay for themselves if your productivity increases as much as research seems to indicate.